-The counter-terrorism bill passed in the House yesterday is called weak by Clinton after a bipartisan coalition voted to remove clauses in the bill they believed would have given federal law enforcement agencies too much power.
-However, it weakens the access of convicted citizens to Habeas Corpus.
-Guests Landano and Hagin argue about the importance of the right to Habeas Corpus, both in Mr. Landano’s personal case, and for the entire criminal justice system.
-Mr. Welch argues that the bill deals with many issues tangential to security, but does not provide the necessary funds to law enforcement agencies to actually prevent acts of terrorism.
-Mr. Gess defends the bill by claiming it only raises the standard for Habeas Corpus, without making it unattainable.
+The counterterrorism bill passed in the House yesterday is called weak by Clinton after a bipartisan coalition voted to remove clauses in the bill they believed would have given federal law enforcement agencies too much power.
+However, it weakens the access of convicted citizens to habeas corpus.
+Guests Jimmy Landano and Leslie Hagin argue about the importance of the right to habeas corpus, both in Mr. Landano’s personal case and for the entire criminal justice system.
+Bud Welch argues that the bill deals with many issues tangential to security, but does not provide the necessary funds to law enforcement agencies to actually prevent acts of terrorism.
+Nick Gess defends the bill by claiming it only raises the standard for habeas corpus, without making it unattainable.

 Segment Subjects (keywords for the segment): counterterrorism bill, habeas corpus, Oklahoma City bombing